pinojs/sonic-boom/README.md

 * `mode`: specify the creating file `mode` (see [fs.open()](https://nodejs.org/api/fs.html#fsopenpath-flags-mode-callback) from Node.js core).
 * `mkdir`: ensure directory for dest file exists when `true` (default `false`).
-* `retryEAGAIN(err, writeBufferLen, remainingBufferLen)`: a function that will be called when sonic-boom write/writeSync/flushSync encounters a EAGAIN error.
+* `retryEAGAIN(err, writeBufferLen, remainingBufferLen)`: a function that will be called when sonic-boom write/writeSync/flushSync encounters a EAGAIN or EBUSY error.
 If the return value is true sonic-boom will retry the operation, otherwise it will bubble the error. `err` is the error that caused this function to be called, `writeBufferLen` is the length of the buffer sonic-boom tried to write, and